segmentio/analytics-react-native/MIGRATION_GUIDE.md

 segmentClient.add({ plugin: new InjectTraits() });
 ```

-Please note that as this is an example we don't offer full support for it nor release it as an npm package.
+Please note that as this is an example we don't offer full support for it and will not release it as an NPM package.